본문 바로가기

 "Foreign Language Syndrome" First Reported in 1907

-The story of an American man whose foreign language skills noticeably improve every time he wakes up from anesthesia after surgery has attracted attention.
-This condition, known as "Foreign Language Syndrome," is extremely rare, with only about 100 reported cases worldwide.
+A story about an American man whose foreign language skills noticeably improve every time he wakes up from anesthesia after surgery has attracted attention.
+This condition, known as "foreign language syndrome," is an extremely rare disorder, with only about 100 reported cases worldwide.

 He Woke Up Speaking Spanish After Anesthesia...
 A Rare Disorder With Only 100 Cases Reported An American man suddenly began speaking Spanish after waking up from anesthesia surgery.
 Photo is unrelated to specific expressions in the article.
 Pixabay

-When the nurses asked him to speak in English, Chase was confused, unable to understand why they could not comprehend him.
-He later realized that he had been speaking a foreign language instead of English.
+When the nurses asked him to speak in English, Chase was confused and did not understand why they could not comprehend what he was saying.
+It was only afterward that he realized he had been speaking a foreign language instead of English.

-Medical staff diagnosed him with "Foreign Language Syndrome."
+Medical staff diagnosed him with "foreign language syndrome."
 This rare neurological and psychiatric disorder was first reported in 1907 and can occur after brain damage, tumors, extreme stress, or general anesthesia.
-Its hallmark is the sudden ability to speak a foreign language or a specific accent instead of one's native tongue.
+Its hallmark is the sudden use of a foreign language or a specific accent instead of one's native tongue.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.